samwhindleton/wdiroutcomes/roadmap/catchbreath.md

 ### FINAL Resume

-- You should have gone through 3 Peer Reviews
+- You should have gone through 3 Peer Reviews and submit a link to your Final Resume in Github.

 ### DRAFT Portfolio

 - Be sure that you have the foundation of your portfolio that includes your landing page, projects, and contact information.
+Be sure to have 3 peers review your portfolio.

 ### Find 3 Organizations that pique your interest